openvinotoolkit/openvino/tools/benchmark_tool/README.md

                         none).
 Performance hint allows the OpenVINO device to select the right network-specific settings.
-                        'throughput': device performance mode will be set to THROUGHPUT. 'latency': device performance mode will be set to LATENCY. 'none': no device performance mode will be set.
+                        'throughput': device performance mode will be set to THROUGHPUT, default value for -api sync.
+                        'latency': device performance mode will be
+                        set to LATENCY, default value for -api async.
+                        'none': no device performance mode
+                        will be set.
 Using explicit 'nstreams' or other device-specific options, please set hint to 'none' -api {sync,async}, --api_type {sync,async}